fuzzballb/nd00333-capstone/README.md

 ```

 #### How to improve the model
-These results can be improved by adding more itterations and cross validations to the AutoML method.
+These results can be improved by adding more iterations and cross validations to the AutoML method.
+When training a model on a fixed amount of data, it will adapt to the data it is been trained on.
+This gives high accuracy, but doesn't generalize very well.
+This means that on data outside of the training data the accuracy might not be that high.
+To mitigate this overfitting on test data, having more cross validations will improve the performance.

 ## Hyperparameter Tuning